peterGeswint/alx-system_engineering-devops/0x19-postmortem/README.md

 ### Root Cause and Resolution

 #### Root Cause:
 The primary issue was an SSH configuration error, specifically related to incorrect key permissions and a firewall rule blocking the connection.
-Complicating matters, I relied on an outdated tutorial that led me down a rabbit hole of incorrect assumptions.
+Complicating matters, I relied on an outdated tutorial that led me down a rabbit hole of incorrect assumptions.It turns out, the SSH configuration was the culprit, with a side of firewall shenanigans.
+I was blocked at every turn, much like trying to get through to customer service on a Monday morning.

 #### Resolution:
 The problem was resolved by resetting the SSH keys, adjusting the key permissions (`chmod 600` for the private key), and updating the firewall settings to allow SSH traffic.
 The final breakthrough came after applying the layered knowledge from the SSH workshop and community feedback.